-When you begin socializing a puppy or dog, keep in mind that they are still young and have short attention spans.
+When you begin socializing with a puppy or dog, keep in mind that they are still young and have short attention spans.
 Puppy training sessions should be kept short and sweet with plenty of positive reinforcement and rewards.
 Treat your puppy like a newborn baby and be patient with them!

 Don’t get discouraged if your new puppy is taking a while to adapt!
 Some breeds mature faster, while others are a bit more fearful at first and may take a while to come out of their shell.
 Stay patient and keep constant supervision, and your puppy will be acclimated in no time.

 So what are some great ways to encourage socialization?
 Take a look at some of the many things you can do to help your puppy become the perfect dog!

 Before you start any socialization, take your puppy to the veterinarian to get vaccinated.
 If your puppy will be in close contact with other dogs, vaccinate your dog, so viruses and diseases are not transmitted.
 Some of the core vaccines you need are for:

 - Canine hepatitis

 When you start socialization, try to avoid large groups of people or packs of dogs as it may be too much to handle for your new puppy.
 Remember that the best way to socialize your puppy is to take baby steps and don’t force anything.

 Overwhelming your puppy can cause them to become more fearful and less socialized.
 Traumatic experiences can be detrimental to their growth.
 Remember that you don’t need to rush socializing your puppy because they will continue to learn even after the imprint period!